cisagov/pca-report-generator-docker/README.md

 ## Running ##

-The following docker commands are available.
+The following Docker commands are available.

 An alias can also be set beforehand to remove redundancy.